 Penstemon dissectus Elliott.
 Common name: Georgia Beardtongue, Grit Beardtongue.
 Phenology: Apr-May.
-Habitat: Altamaha Grit outcrops, sandhill.
+Habitat: Altamaha Grit outcrops, sandhills.
 Distribution: Endemic to Altamaha Grit outcrops and other sandy areas from e.
 GA south and west to sw.
 GA

 Origin/Endemic status: Endemic